wfroese/wfroese.github.io/_posts/2019-09-27-windsor-software-jobs.md

 12. [Splice Digital](https://splicedigital.com/): A software agency
 13. [Elev8](https://www.elev8webstudio.com/): A Web Agency, specializing in WordPress development, hosting, and maintenance
 14. [Full Circle TMS](https://fullcircletms.com/): A startup in the transportation management industry
+15. [Eleven Winds](https://www.elevenwinds.com/): A software consultancy with specialties in e-commerce, warehouse management, and electrical utilities.
+This is where I work!
+Among other things, We handle all development for [Utilismart](http://www.utilismartcorp.com/), which is the team I run.

 ## Companies With Some Developers on Staff
 1. [Green Shield](https://www.greenshield.ca/en-ca): A health benefits company with a large office in Windsor including a development team.